nickcox/cd-extras/readme.md

   - view contents of undo (`cd-`) and redo (`cd+`) stacks;
     limit output with the `-Undo` or `-Redo` switches
 - Get-Up
-  - get the path of an ancestor directory, either by name or by traversing upwards n levels
+  - get the path of an ancestor directory, either by name or by traversing upwards `n` levels
 - Expand-Path
-  - helper used for path segment expansion
+  - expand a candidate path by inserting wildcards between each segment
 - Set-CdExtrasOption
   - [configure](#configure) cd-extras